cpugaper/puchiBeruta/README.md

 ### ADDITIONAL FEATURE

 - Docking (saved from your last configuration for the next execution)
-- Modify the name of objects from the configuration tab
+- Modify the name of objects from the configuration tab in the inspector
 - Application icon
 - Icon for each type of asset
-- "Window Theme" option for changing the colour of windows in the engine configuration
+- "Window Theme" option for changing the colour of UI objects in the engine configuration
+- Objects can be activated (shown on screen) or disactivated (hide) by clicking the checkbox next to their name in the inspector
+- Objects can be dynamic (will move on running simulation) or not (won't move) by clicking the checkbox "is Dynimac" in the inspector

 <br>